 Marie and Darcy live in Estevan, SK.They have 2 grand-daughters, Piper and Kyenna and one surrogate grand-daughter, Lyanna.
 Marie's biography can be found in Something About the Author, volume 96.

-“It was by way of Eddie that we were to be fed,” said the dignified silver haired lady to my Mother.
-Mom had gone to Germany to finally meet ‘the family’ whom Dad had so fondly spoken of upon his return to Canada in 1946.
+“It was by way of Eddie that we were to be fed,” said the dignified silver haired German lady to my Mother when they met in Germany.
+Mom finally realized her dream to meet ‘the family’ whom Dad had so fondly spoken of upon his return to Canada.

 Y/A historical fiction

-The Other Side of: War, Fear, Pain, Trauma, Torn (set in Germany),the remainder in Canada.
+The Other Side of: War, Fear, Pain, Trauma, Torn (set in Germany), Canada is added from the 5th book onward.

-The central characters in the series are Eddie and Johann, the Schmidt family, and some canadian soldiers.
-All of the characters are based on actual people.
-Eddie, my father, was stationed in Germany for 1 year.
-Immediately after his arrival in the enemy country he met 10 year old Johann.
+Eddie, my father, was stationed in Germany after the war where he met 10 year old Johann.
 Eddie soon became involved in helping Johann’s family survive in the aftermath of the war.
 He did what our current day soldiers are attempting to do in Afghanistan; he helped them rebuild their lives.

 Eddie, through example, taught his army buddies that the Schmidt family was no different than their families were back home.